telerik/blazor-docs/components/grid/selection/overview.md

 You can configure the selection behavior by setting `SelectionMode` to a member of the `Telerik.Blazor.GridSelectionMode` enum.
 The row selection can be:

+* `None` - (the default value) to disable row selection
 * [Single]({%slug components/grid/selection/single%})
 * [Multiple]({%slug components/grid/selection/multiple%})
-* `None` - to disable row selection

 To select a row, click on it.
 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection.

 You can also use a checkbox column to select rows.
 To use it, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
 It works with both selection modes.
-The checkbox in the header selects all items in the current page or throughout the entire Grid (if its `SelectAll` parameter is set to `true` and the [SelectAllMode]({%slug components/grid/selection/multiple%}#checkbox-selection) is set to `All`).
+With multiple selection mode, the checkbox column offers [additional functionality]({%slug components/grid/selection/multiple%}#checkbox-selection).

 You can get or set the selected items through the `SelectedItems` property.
 It is a collection of items from the Grid's `Data`.